2105986/CS220AU-DP-2022/index.md

-# The Risk that AI can pose
+# The Risk that A.I. can pose
 ![images](https://user-images.githubusercontent.com/116067783/204495523-1ba6e782-e802-4469-86a1-af29f39cc23a.jpg)

 # What is an exsitential risk

 An exsitential risk is a massive risk that comes from an outside force that could cause massive devistation examples of this is a Nuclear Bomb or a astroid impact hitting the earth these events can some times be mitigated by an outside force or events like a astroid impact cannot be stopped.

-# What is A.I
+# What is A.I.